 There are a variety of back pain treatments to meet the many conditions that can result in back pain, which will affect most people some time during their lives.
-So to help, we review various types of back pain treatments ranging from home treatments, to OTC and prescription medications, to minimally invasive back pain treatments.
+So to help, the pain clinic in Lakeland, Florida, reviews various types of back pain treatments ranging from home treatments, to OTC and prescription medications, to minimally invasive back pain treatments.

 The initial home treatment for back pain usually involves rest, along with heat and ice treatments.
 Over-the-counter (OTC) pain relief medication, typically nonsteroidal anti-inflammatory drugs (NSAID) such as ibuprofen, can also help ease discomfort.